craft-beer/craft-beer.github.io/README.md

 Connect GitHub Pages to */docs*

+### Notices:
-**Important:** changes to storage.json on production must be done manually, the builder does not replace the file
+- changes to docs/storage.json on production must be done manually
+- the template is not responsive, only for Full HD on fullscreen
+- not designed to run from a subfolder